Installing the AIM IPS

-2. After you install AIM-IPS, you must initialize it.
+2. After you install the AIM IPS, you must initialize it.

-3. After you initialize AIM-IPS, you should make sure you have the latest IPS software.
+3. After you initialize the AIM IPS, you should make sure you have the latest IPS software.

 For More Information

-•For the procedure for verifying that AIM-IPS is installed properly, see Verifying Installation.
+•For the procedure for verifying that the AIM IPS is installed properly, see Verifying Installation.

-•For the procedure for using the setup command to initialize AIM-IPS, see Initializing the Sensor.
+•For the procedure for using the setup command to initialize the AIM IPS, see Initializing the Sensor.

 •For more information about obtaining the most recent Cisco IPS software, see Obtaining Cisco IPS Software.

-•For the procedure to configure AIM-IPS to receive IPS traffic, refer to Setting Up Interfaces on AIM-IPS and the Router.
+•For the procedure to configure the AIM IPS to receive IPS traffic, refer to Setting Up Interfaces on the AIM IPS and the Router.

 •For the procedure for using HTTPS to log in to IDM, refer to Logging In to IDM.

-•For the procedures for configuring intrusion prevention on your sensor, refer to the following documents:
+•For the procedures for configuring intrusion prevention on your sensor, refer to the following guides:

-Use the show inventory command in privileged EXEC mode to verify the installation of AIM-IPS.
+Use the show inventory command in privileged EXEC mode to verify the installation of the AIM IPS.

-To verify the installation of AIM-IPS, follow these steps:
+To verify the installation of the AIM IPS, follow these steps:

 Step 1 Log in to the router.

-Step 3 Verify that AIM-IPS is part of the router inventory:
+Step 3 Verify that the AIM IPS is part of the router inventory.